plerup/makeEspArduino/README.md

 Uploading of the built binary can be made via serial channel (esptool), ota (espota.py) or http (curl).
 Which method to use is controlled by makefile target selection.
 By default the serial channel is used.

-#### Note about ESP32
-Some functionality for ESP32 may be missing, most notably the SPIFFS file system operations.

 #### Installing